wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 access until the current one completes in a future cycle.
 A new `class MemCtrlEvent` which carries the bank index and the request ID is also sent via the self link, with the delivery latency just computed above.
+Note that the `class MemCtrlEvent` object has data member `close` set to `false` to indicate that it is the conclusion of an access operation.

+Note that the first case above will never occur if the simulated DRAM has a close row policy, since the row buffer is closed on every access.
+The row buffer will never contain the contents of another row when the access happens, and hence does not need any write back on the critical path.
+It is, however, necessary that a write back be scheduled asynchronously after the access.
+This is done properly in the simulation, as we will see shortly, by scheduling another row buffer close event on completion of the access, with a latency of `tRP` cycles.